SFB1252/talks/docs/website-development.md

 - Standardized README templates for each workshop
 - Consistent metadata and formatting
-- Integration with Jekyll's collection system
+- Integration with MkDocs navigation system
 - Easy addition of new workshops and materials

 ### Documentation